+This resources is now part of Literature Onlline.
 Over 250 volumes of fiction, poetry, drama and non-fictional prose, including works by Chinua Achebe, Ama Ata Aidoo, Steve Biko, Buchi Emecheta, Nadine Gordimer, Bessie Head, Doris Lessing, Nelson Mandela, Dambudzo Marechera, Christopher Okigbo, Okot p'Bitek and Tayeb Salih.

 Black Women Writers celebrates the many voices of women from Africa and the African Diaspora.
 Offering fiction, poetry, and essays from three continents and 20 countries, the database gives an unparalleled view of black womens struggles through time.
 New content is uploaded on a biweekly basis, giving users immediate access to a steadily growing treasury of extraordinary writings.
 The database currently features over 105,490 pages of poetry and prose.